 EAB is native to eastern Asia but was discovered in Detroit, Michigan, and Windsor, Ontario, in 2002.
 Indications are it may have been introduced to this area as early 1990.
 EAB has been spread in ash firewood, nursery stock and possibly other ash materials to a number of new areas.
-View map of EAB finds in Minnesota to right.
-Click on the icon to zoom, scroll, and see the most recent updates.
-View map of EAB finds in Minnesota
+View a map of EAB finds and quarantines in Minnesota.
+View the national quarantine map.

 EAB kills ash trees.
 All ash trees are susceptible to EAB and millions of ash trees have been killed in infested areas already.
 Minnesota has the highest volume of ash trees in the U.S. with almost a billion forestland and urban wood ash trees.
 The potential economic and environmental impacts of losing these trees is substantial.
 The cost of removing and replacing a single tree can range from hundreds to thousands of dollars – how many ash trees are in your yard?
 Here is a guide for Ash tree Identification (PDF: 7.95 MB / 2 pages).